sinucep/kOS-Computer/README.md

 You can save to and load from file the data logs.
 ### Run user programs
 You can load from file and run kerboscript programs in kOS-Computer.
+### KSP-Basic integrated environment
+You can write programs in IVA in a Kerbal-tailored Basic-like language, even in VR.
+You can write, execute, debug, save and load the programs using the kOSPropMonitor.